Zynith/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-Udacity Course Data Structures &amp; Algorithms
+Udacity Course Data Structures and Algorithms in Python